Understanding RTP and House Edge

 Choose High-RTP Games

-Always check the RTP before playing a new game.
-Even a difference of 2-3% can significantly impact your long-term results.
-Look for slots with 96%+ RTP and table games with the lowest possible house edge.
+Always check the RTP before playing.
+Even a difference of 2-3% can significantly impact your results.
+Look for slots with 96%+ RTP and table games with the lowest house edge.

 Learn Optimal Strategy

 For skill-based games like blackjack and video poker, using perfect strategy can reduce the house edge to under 1%.
-Strategy charts are readily available online and worth studying.
+Strategy charts are readily available online.

 Avoid Sucker Bets

-Some bets have much higher house edges than others.
+Some bets have much higher house edges.
 For example, in roulette, the five-number bet has a 7.89% house edge compared to 2.7% for standard bets.
-In craps, proposition bets can have house edges exceeding 10%.

 Take Advantage of Bonuses

 Casino bonuses effectively improve your overall RTP by giving you more playtime for your money.
-Look for bonuses with fair wagering requirements that can be cleared on high-RTP games.
+Look for bonuses with fair wagering requirements.

 Key Takeaways